RobertNikolasDaniel/student-cash-ctd-to-futures-basis-model/README.md

 Using those inputs, the model calculates:

-Dirty bond prices
-Cash-to-futures basis
-Basis in 32nds
-Projected basis behavior over time
+Dirty bond prices, Cash-to-futures basis, Basis in 32nds, Projected basis behavior over time

 The project also visualizes the projected basis using an automatically updating chart.